-- Government grant-funded programmes, specifically the Social Housing Programme and First Home Finance on City or private land - Mixed-market models (mixed-use and/or mixed-income developments) utilising elements of government grant-funded programmes on City or private land

-Affordable housing development on private land, and implemented through inclusionary housing
+- Government grant-funded programmes, specifically the Social Housing Programme and First Home Finance on City or private land; - Mixed-market models (mixed-use and/or mixed-income developments) utilising elements of government grant-funded programmes on City or private land; and - Affordable housing development on private land, and implemented through inclusionary housing.

-The Policy aims to provide transversal organisational clarity and guidance for the unlocking of incentives and City processes to support the above.
-Alternative partnership models with the private sector within the scope of government legislated processes will also be outlined where necessary.
+The policy aims to provide transversal organisational clarity and guidance for the unlocking of incentives and City processes to support the above.
+Alternative partnership models with the private sector within the scope of government-legislated processes will also be outlined where necessary.
+Technical work is currently under way as an informant to the policy to ensure that the policy is appropriately targeted.
+Once the technical work has been finalised, the City aims to release a policy draft for public comment towards the end of 2025.